-· Feelings of kindness and acceptance toward yourself for being the unique
+- Feelings of kindness and acceptance toward yourself and others.

 By feeling safe within the therapeutic relationship, you will more likely express yourself openly and honestly.
 By its very nature, opening up within the space of a supportive relationship activates the healing process.
 Opening up can become an opportunity for you to find in yourself the power to explore, become curious, discover new and healthier approaches in your life and nurture a belief in yourself—all indications that change is in fact stirring.